suzaku-io/diode/examples/treeview/README.md

-# Simple Diode Example
+# Tree view Diode Example

-This is a very simple example application using Diode.
-See the Diode documentation for further information.
+This is a bit more complex example application using Diode.
+It features a hierarchical data structure representing a directory tree.